HackYourFuture/curriculum/student-manual.md

 It is the student's responsibility to make sure the pull request gets to the `Approved` state and make fixing the feedback your top priority when you get it.
 It can happen that it takes a little while for our mentors to pick up the homework (they do have full time jobs after all), but if there is no review yet on the Q&A day then please contact your class mentor so they can see if someone else is available to pick it up.

 ### 1.3.2 Note on copying
 You will probably hear at some point at HYF that programmers copy and paste code into their applications all the time.
-While this is true, during your studies we want you to really think about how to solve something before looking to google.
+While this is true, during your studies we want you to really think about how to solve something before aking google to help out.
 The exercises are made to be doable, but solutions to them are probably easy to find online as we want to teach you practical things which you may need in the future.
 If you just copy code from google you will not learn as much and it will show in your test interviews or, even worse, during your internship.

 There are occasions where you will copy code from the internet.
 In such a case, the following criteria apply:
 1. A reference is given (in a comment)
+2. Don't copy code from fellow students
-2. It must be clear which code is copied
+3. It must be clear which code is copied
-3. The functionality of the code is explained in the comment.
+4. The functionality of the code is explained in the comment.
 This means you are sure you understand what the code does that you copied.

 The last one is most important there, do *not* ever put anything into your codebase that you do not understand.

+If we notice that you copied code without applying the rules above, we see that as plagiarism.
+In any case of fraud or plagiarism, you’re out of HYF.

 ## 1.4 Tests <a name="tests"></a>
-At HackYourFuture the material is mostly self study and our lectures are taught by many different mentors.
+At HackYourFuture the material is mostly selfstudy and our lectures are taught by many different mentors.
 This means that we can’t follow the progress of every student during class.
 But, (1.)we're interested in your progress and your level of understanding.
 So, We use tests.
 Three other important reasons why we have integrated them in our curriculum:
 2. You have the time to go over all the concepts again and make sure you understand them well.
-3. We can indicate who needs a bit more guidance throughout the curricum and to make sure that the class is on the same page
+3. We can indicate who needs a bit more guidance throughout the curricum and to make sure that the class is on the same page.
-4. We can promise a certain level of understanding of the concepts in our curriculum to our partners
+4. We can promise a certain level of understanding of the concepts in our curriculum to our partners.

 **General rules for the tests:**
 - You can only enter the project once you have a 6 or higher for every test (except the Browsers test).
 - In any case of fraud or plagiarism, you’re out of HYF.
 - Don’t share the questions and/or answers of your tests with students from other classes.
 We see this as fraud.
+- You are not allowed to have contact with other people during the test.

 **Grading system:**
 - The lowest grade is a 1.